apcamargo/tspex/README.md

 ## Command-line interface

-tspex can be executed from the command line to process an expression matrix and output the computed tissue-specificity values into a file.
-Here is the usage of this interface:
+tspex can be executed from the command line using the `tspex` command.
+It takes an expression matrix file as input and outputs the computed tissue-specificity values.

 ```
 usage: tspex [-h] [-l] [-d] [-t THRESHOLD] input_file output_file method